EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 \subsubsection{Energy score and CRPS}

 To evaluate the ML model, we use proper scoring rules, in particular the CRPS and the energy score.
 These assess calibration and sharpness jointly.

-We consider the multivariate \condenscoreloss for the full spatial field for each variable separately (see Sec.~\ref{sec:methods:gen-model-energy-score:loss-cond}).
+We consider the multivariate \condenscoreloss for the full spatial field for each variable separately (see Sec.~\ref{sec:methods:gen-model-energy-score:loss-cond}), i.e., treating all grid cells as a multivariate vector.
 In addition, we calculate CRPS values, which coincide with the energy score in the univariate case.
 We calculate the CRPS for each variable and in each location and then average it across the spatial field.